magazle/chess-assistant/README.md

 ## What it does

-You pick a side (White or Black).
-The engine plays your pieces using minimax search with alpha-beta pruning.
-You move the opponent's pieces manually.
-The goal is to learn from a strong engine playing on your behalf, or just to watch the engine work.
+Chess Assistant combines multiple modes in a single lightweight app:

+- **Engine Assist** — the engine plays your pieces, you play the opponent
+- **Play vs Engine** — classic mode where you play against the engine
+- **Puzzle Mode** — solve curated positions or create your own
+- **Position Editor** — build any board and analyze or share it

+The goal is to learn from engine decisions, explore positions interactively, or just play fast games without friction.

+---

+## Game modes

+### Engine Assist
+- Engine plays your side
+- You control the opponent
+- Ideal for learning openings and ideas

+### Play vs Engine
+- You play normally against the engine
+- Adjustable difficulty (depth 2–5)

+### Puzzle Mode
+- 20 curated puzzles (mate in 1)
+- Difficulty indicators (★)
+- Progress tracking
+- Hints and instant feedback

+### Position Editor
+- Place pieces freely on the board
+- Choose side to move
+- Convert position into:
+  - playable game
+  - puzzle
+  - shareable link

 ---